 The size of the cup determines the number of espresso shots and the number of pumps for the syrup or sauce to be added.

 For hot drinks, the espresso shots are 1/2/2 which means that a tall cup gets one shot and both the grande and venti sizes get two espresso shots each.
 A venti cold, however, gets three espresso shots.

 See how the number of syrup pumps varies according to the size of the cup.

 Did you know that you can not get a Frappuccino in a Trenta cup?
 The reason is that there are no dome lids for it and also the amount of sugar that would be in a Trenta frappuccino is considered too irresponsible for a single drink.

 The names of the Starbucks cup sizes have been around for so long that they have become part of its brand.

 However, you can still use the more common cup sizes such as medium, or large when ordering at Starbucks and the baristas will understand what you mean.
 If you ask for a medium-size drink, a grande is served and for a large drink, you will get a venti.

 If you order a small, some baristas, especially in locations where the short size gets some orders, may ask you whether you mean a short or tall cup size just to be sure.

 Another way to order a Starbucks drink when you are not sure about the name of the cup size is by using ounces.
-For example, you can order a 24 ounces cup of Irish cream cold brew with Irish cold foam and you will get the drink in a Venti size cup for cold drinks.
+For example, you can order a 24 ounces cup of Irish cream cold brew and you will get the drink in a Venti size cup for cold drinks.

 Alternatively, ask for a 12 oz cup of the indulgent snickerdoodle latte to get a tall cup of the same.